 2- Payment Plan through Tuition Management Systems (TMS).
 If you think the remaining costs (or a portion of the remaining costs) would be manageable in the TMS 10-month payment plan then you may visit the Bursar’s Office website to complete the online enrollment form.
 Billing and payment plan information can be found on the Bursar’s website at http://www.newhaven.edu/academics/11069/ .

 3- Parent PLUS Loan – The Parent is the borrower of this type of loan.
 It has a fixed rate of interest and is a federal loan.
 Your parent can apply for the parent PLUS loan online at www.studentloans.gov.
 If a parent is denied for a parent PLUS loan the student is eligible for an additional $4000 (as a freshmen or sophomore) and $5000 (as a junior or senior) in the unsubsidized Direct Student Loan.

 4- Private Alternative Loan Options – The student is the borrower of this type of loan.
 The student will most likely need a credit-worthy cosigner for the loan to be approved.

 5- Information on both of the Parent Plus loan and Alternative loan options can be found on the Financial Aid webpage under the heading “Loan Options/Paying Your Bill”.

 Q. Does my child have to re-apply for financial aid every year?

 A. Yes.
 Financial aid is not automatic and must be reapplied for each year.
-Families can file the FAFSA each year after January 1 at www.fafsa.gov.
-The UNH priority deadline to submit the FAFSA is March 1st.
+Families can file the FAFSA each year after October 1 at www.fafsa.ed.gov.
+The UNH priority date for returning students to submit the FAFSA is January 1st.